Is Your Mortgage Interest Tax Deductible?

 The deduction on your taxes for mortgage interest is one of the benefits that comes from financing a new home purchase.
 If you itemize deductions on your tax return, your mortgage interest is likely to be tax deductible.

-As a matter of fact, you can even claim a boat or motor home as a home, or second home, and thus mortgage interest on these items can also be tax deductible.
+As a matter of fact, you can even claim a boat or motor home as your home, or a second home, and thus any mortgage interest you pay on these items can also be tax deductible.

 Below are the rules that apply to qualifying for the mortgage interest deduction.

-- Itemize deductions on Form 1040 when you file your taxes.
+- You must itemize your deductions on Form 1040 when filing your taxes.

-- Be legally liable for the debt (meaning the mortgage must have your name on it).
+- You must be legally liable for the debt (meaning the mortgage must have your name on it).

 If you meet both criteria above then you can deduct interest paid on up to $1 million of mortgage debt.
 (Note: if you took your mortgage out before Oct.
 13, 1987, this dollar limit does not apply).